 A sixth flattener was offshoring.
-Offshoring is when a company
+Offshoring is when a company takes one of its factories that is operating in Canton, Ohio and moves the whole factory to Canton, China.

 When China joined the World Trade Organization, it took Beijing and the rest of the world to a new level of offshoring.
 Companies began to shift production offshore and integrate their products and services into their global supply chains.